tetloose/tetloose-wp/Docs/Wordpress/shared-fields.md

 This contains every field type the project would require.

-Once these are set up, you can then clone them, with option pages and archive pages you can prefix the variable.
+Once these are set up, you can then clone them.
+With option pages and archive pages you can prefix the variable.

 This is a great way to make ACF Dry.